chicio/chicio.github.io/_posts/2018-07-05-distribution-enterprise-app-ios-beta.md

 ```

 As you can see above, in this html there's a special link with the protocol `itms-services`.
 If a user clicks on this
- link from safari on a iOS device, the download and the installation of the app will starts.
-If you look carefully at
+ link from Safari browser on a iOS device, the download and the installation of the app will starts.
+If you look
-  the content of the link above, you will notice there's a reference to a url of a **manifest.plist** file.
+ carefully at the content of the link above, you will notice there's a reference to a url of a **manifest.plist**
+ file.
+This is a file generated by Xcode if you export an archive with an enteprise certificate and contains some
+ metadata for the ipa, including the location/url of the ipa to be downloaded.
+In our case this url was the Nexus
+ link to the ipa.
+This file can be generated the first time and eventually edited if there's any change.
 This is a
-  file generated by XCode if you export an archive with an enteprise certificate and contains some metadata for the
-  ipa, including the location/url of the ipa to be downloaded.
-In our case was the Nexus link to the ipa.
-This file can
-   be generated the first time and eventually edited if there's any change.
-This is a sample manifest file that could
-    be used for our SampleBetaApp.
+ sample manifest file that could be used for our SampleBetaApp.

 ```xml